Nephrolithiasis Medication

 Nonsteroidal anti-inflammatory drugs (NSAIDs) inhibit pain and inflammatory reactions by decreasing activity of cyclooxygenase, which is responsible for prostaglandin synthesis.
 Both properties are beneficial in the management of renal (ureteral) colic.

-These agents are at least as effective as narcotic analgesics in numerous randomized controlled trials.
+These agents are at least if not more effective than narcotic analgesics in numerous randomized controlled trials.
+They have now become the recommended standard of care analgesia in acute renal colic, though must be used with caution in patients with renal insuffiency.
 NSAIDs cause less nausea and less sedation than narcotic analgesics, do not cause respiratory depression, and have no abuse potential.
-Their principal disadvantage is cost.
 Potential adverse effects on renal function, gastrointestinal (GI) mucosa, and platelet aggregation do not appear clinically important when they are used for short-term pain relief.

 Ketorolac